 SFIC is a Strategic Forum on International Cooperation and an advisory body to the Council and the Commission with a view to implementing a European Partnership in the field of international scientific and technological cooperation (S&T cooperation).
 EU Member States and the Commission are members of the Forum while countries associated to H2020 have an observer ship status.
 The objective for Member States and the European Union is to define together priority research and technology areas where a coherent effort would generate more added value than bilateral activities.
-Currently the Member States and the European Union are involved in a myriad of research cooperation activities, optimise the use of available resources and avoid duplication of efforts.
+Currently the Member States and the European Union are involved in a myriad of research cooperation activities with non-EU countries.
+Joining forces in relevant areas will help increase the impact of the pursued activities, optimise the use of available resources and avoid duplication of efforts.
 Better coordination between Member States and the European Union is needed to address global challenges such as climate change, food and water supply or energy security, and to promote the corresponding European policy goals and a global sustainable development.